CivicTechAtlanta/voting-wait-times/README.md

 # Voting Wait Times App

-This is a [CodeAcross Atlanta 2016](https://nvite.com/CodeAcross/b1aa) project championed by the [New Georgia Project](http://newgeorgiaproject.org/) and hosted by [Code for Atlanta](http://www.codeforatlanta.org/).
+This is a project championed by the [New Georgia Project](http://newgeorgiaproject.org/) and hosted by [Code for Atlanta](http://www.codeforatlanta.org/) originally started at [CodeAcross Atlanta 2016](https://nvite.com/CodeAcross/b1aa).

 The goal is to crowd-source wait times at voting precincts.
-The data is openly available on [Socrata](https://brigades.opendatanetwork.com/OPEN-DATA-SHARING-PLATFORM/Voting-Wait-Times/ikiz-kvvr), although currently it only contains test data.

-This application is a webapp with a small amount of Node.js server code.
+This application is a static HTML web app using [Firebase](https://firebase.com).

 # Project Chat